Cup-Winning Washington Capitals: Where Are They Now?

 Although playing in six games for Hershey during the season, Chandler Stephenson became a key piece in the Capitals’ 2017-18 campaign.
 As a personified Swiss Army knife, the winger saw action in each line throughout the season but established his place on the fourth line.
 The Saskatchewan native produced a total of 25 points (eight goals, 17 assists) on the season by the time he was crowned a Stanley Cup champion.

 Last season, however, he tallied just 11 points (five goals, six assists) in 70 games.
-Washington traded Stephenson to Vegas on Monday night in exchange for a fifth-round pick in the 2021 NHL Entry Draft.
+Washington traded Stephenson to Vegas in exchange for a fifth-round pick in the 2021 NHL Entry Draft.
 Although a valuable fourth-liner, the Capitals’ needed to move the winger in order to free cap space.
-Stephenson scored in his debut for the Golden Knights against the New Jersey Devils on Tuesday night.

 Nathan Walker: St. Louis Blues